natashabatalha/PandExo/docs/installation.rst

 Final Test for Success
 ======================

-There is a `run_test.py` in the `github`.
-Test that you're code is working:
+Run the smoke test to confirm that your code is working:

 .. code-block:: bash

-    python run_test.py
-    Starting TEST run
-    Running Single Case for: NIRSpec G140H
-    Optimization Reqested: Computing Duty Cycle
-    Finished Duty Cycle Calc
-    Starting Out of Transit Simulation
-    End out of Transit
-    Starting In Transit Simulation
-    End In Transit
-    SUCCESS
+    python -m pytest tests/test_run.py -q

 Troubleshooting-Common Errors